 During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment while two other men traveled to Camp Douglas, Wisconsin, to pick up additional clothing.
 At the same time, a three-man detail was sent to Danville, Illinois, where another detachment of soldiers would spend the night at an armory there.
 A detachment under Lt.
 Fred Bruni and 23 soldiers left the armory at 7:00 A.M. on November 27th in nine trucks carrying the company’s baggage.
 It is known that the roads were ice-covered so the trip was slow and the conditions resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
 The roads improved the further south the convoy traveled.
 The soldiers spent the night at the armory in Danville, before heading south to Ft.
 Knox arriving there sometime later in the afternoon.

 Between 4:00 and 5:00 P.M. on November 28th, the main detachment of soldiers marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
 One was a flatcar with the company’s two tanks on it.
-At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
+At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern Railroad line that went to Maywood, Illinois.
 There, the members of B Company boarded the train, and their equipment – including their two tanks – was loaded onto the train.
 In Chicago, the soldiers disembarked the train and rode busses to the Illinois Central Station.
 The train cars were switched onto the Illinois Central Railroad.
 They headed south sometime during the night, the train crossed the Ohio River on a bridge that was described as a mile long and 20 feet above the river.
 They also noticed there was no snow on the ground.

 The train followed the river and passed through Louisville.
 It was noted by men that they passed by bourbon distilleries and tobacco warehouses.
 When they arrived at Fort Knox, the post band was waiting and playing for them.
 They disembarked the train and boarded trucks that took them to temporary barracks.
 The ground was described as clay with grass that was greener than at home.
 The base was described as eight square miles of barracks with more being built.